FreeCodeCamp-AlfonsoTech/markdown-previewer/README.md

 # Mardown Previewer

+This Mardown Previewer allows you to type git flavored mark-down in a text area and preview the results in another section live in real-time.
 A project built for the FreeCodeCamp's Backend Web Developer Certificate.

 ## Getting Started